A surprising experience

 Related Posts:

-3 thoughts on “A surprising experience”
+3 Replies to “A surprising experience”

 1. Goodness!
 I never knew of such a thing….
 I’m glad that this all went so well for you, distressing ‘though it must have been at times.